-A. Restoring Ship Repair Operations, Dry Dock Certification, Continuous Operations and Employment, Business Plan, and Capital Investment Plan

-40 points

-- The successful Respondent will propose a Facility Renewal Plan that: sets forth the strategies by which it will finance and implement renewal and, potentially, replace of Shipyard facilities, buildings and equipment as needed to maintain successful operating conditions over the life of the lease - The successful Respondent will propose a sustainable Business Plan that explicitly details its plans for continual and sustainable operations and employment at the site including any ancillary shipbuilding or industrial fabrication business lines to address periodic softness in the ship repair market - Verifiable five years of experience demonstrating the Respondent possesses the knowledge and expertise operating a shipyard and dry dock facility for at least one port, municipality or government client.
+- A. Restoring Ship Repair Operations, Dry Dock Certification, Continuous Operations and Employment, Business Plan, and Capital Investment Plan 40 points - The successful Respondent will propose a Facility Renewal Plan that: sets forth the strategies by which it will finance and implement renewal and, potentially, replace of Shipyard facilities, buildings and equipment as needed to maintain successful operating conditions over the life of the lease, subject to any requested dredging assistance by the Port as described under "Capital Investment and Facility Renewal" above. - The successful Respondent will propose a sustainable Business Plan that explicitly details its strategy for achieving continual and sustainable operations and employment at the site including any ancillary shipbuilding or industrial fabrication business lines to address periodic softness in the ship repair market, and any alternative financing strategies proposed under "Potential Dry Dock Equipment Asset Transfer to Improve Project Financing" above. - Verifiable five years of experience demonstrating the Respondent possesses the knowledge and expertise operating a shipyard and dry dock facility for at least one port, municipality or government client.